lideying/lideying.github.io/README.md

 My name is Deyuan Li and I am from Shaoguan, China.

-Currently, I am working on the topic about Information security using Mechine Learning.
+Currently, I am working on the topic about Information Security using Mechine Learning.
 It's my pleasure to have a chance to learn from each other.
 Thank you!